 - work through the video segments to create space inside the woman’s body.
 Spend 5 minutes/day doing something from those segments.

 - practice the Directed Breathing ….
 1 min/day; Touch Relaxation … 2 minutes/day; Communication … throughout the day.

 - develop Teamwork skills, how to stay in the NOW, the Fascination Principle and practice Kate’s Cat.

 Birth confidence matters

-If you’re already spending a few minutes each day or too then you know that your increased skills are growing your confidence.
-Along with your confidence is your new ability to really understand both the 3 dimensional relationship between your baby and its mother and how giving birth will always be an exercise in plumbing … a big object has to get out!
+If you’re already spending a few minutes each day or two then you know that your increased skills are growing your confidence.
+Along with your confidence in your new ability to really understand both the 3-dimensional relationship between your baby and its mother and how giving birth will always be an exercise in plumbing … a big object has to get out!